GoogleCloudPlatform/community/tutorials/appengine-ruby-rails-activejob-pubsub.md

 services use the same application code.
 This configuration allows you to scale background worker instances independently of your web instances at the cost of potentially using more resources.

-1. Create an `app.yaml` for deploying the web service to Google App Engine:
+1. Create an `app.yaml` for deploying the web service to App Engine:

         runtime: ruby
         env: flex